Dental Hygiene Frequently Asked Questions

 Q: My adviser said I tested out of reading when I first applied to college.
 Do I still need to test or take a reading class?

 A: This is a very important question!
 More students are incomplete over this requirement than anything else.
-Applicants must place into RD117 (within the last two years from the application deadline), or pass RD115 within the last 3 years with a “B” grade or higher, or have a bachelors degree.
+Applicants must place into RD117 (within the last two years from the application deadline), or pass RD115 within the last 3 years with a “B” grade or higher.
 There are NO OTHER OPTIONS FOR MEETING THIS REQUIREMENT.

 Q: This doesn’t seem fair, why do I have to complete a reading class or test if I have completed a college writing class?